-In Switzerland, about 80% of people suffer from back pain one or more times a year.
+88% of the Swiss population experiences back pain at least once in their lives.
 Lumbago is especially painful and affects the lower back.
 Read more about triggers, causes and treatment options and how to prevent getting lumbago.

 People suffering from lumbago walk around bent over like a witch.
 During the Middle Ages, people thought that supernatural beings were responsible for the pain.
 Two possible explanations as to why acute lower back pain is now called lumbago (Hexenschuss in German which literally means witch's shot).

 Lumbago causes severe pain which occurs suddenly in the small of the back.
 It is often triggered by a sudden movement or strain.
 Also known as pain in the lumbar region.

 You feel strong pain in the small of the back.
 It is no longer possible to move.
 You instinctively adopt a relieving posture in order to avoid further pain.
 The pain becomes even more severe if you cough, sneeze or laugh.

 Uncontrolled turning, bending, standing or lifting something heavy can be all it takes to trigger acute lumbago.
 One wrong move and the deep muscles of the spine cramp up.
 In order to prevent pain in the lower back, the brain reacts reflexively.
 The muscles tense up, so that we no longer move.
 It is one of the body’s protective mechanisms.
 As a result, the muscles tense up even more, too much strain is put on them and they become hardened.
 It is a vicious circle because this makes the back pain even worse.